Northwest69/Hamster/README.md

 To do:
 ------
-   Read/Write probabilities to computer
-   Add probability stream to computer display
+   Stream current learning attempts to processing and display the values Add probability stream to computer display
-   When I stop giving it a processing command, it doesn't return to non-slave mode
+   Read/Write probabilities from computer, arduino, and text file Graph probabilities 2D then 3D

 Log:
 ----
 ###8/12/2015 1.3.123 / 0.3.0
 	Started Implementing ControlP5 for GUI
-	Processing can now set duty cycle, and rotate degree
+	Processing can now set duty cycle, rotate degree, max learning attempts, and reset learning attempts

 ###8/11/2015 1.3.123 / 0.2.123
 	Arduino can handle set_speed, Max learning attempts, reset learning attempts, and rotate degrees